britdev071809/bosnia-de-mining-sops/SAP-045_hillside_clearance_sop.md

 - **Medical emergency** (injury or illness)

 ### 7.2.
 Evacuation Routes
-- **Primary Route:** The pre‑defined, safest path to the designated assembly point at the base of the hill (Grid Reference: [insert coordinates]).
+- **Primary Route:** The pre‑defined, safest path to the designated assembly point at the base of the hill (Grid Reference: 43°49'13"N 18°21'42"E – Base Camp).
-- **Secondary Route:** An alternative path to a higher‑ground rendezvous point (Grid Reference: [insert coordinates]) if the primary route is blocked.
+- **Secondary Route:** An alternative path to a higher‑ground rendezvous point (Grid Reference: 43°49'25"N 18°22'05"E – Ridge Top) if the primary route is blocked.

+*Note: The primary route leads directly to the Primary Assembly Point (Base Camp).
+The secondary route leads to the Secondary Assembly Point (Ridge Top).
+Both routes must be clearly marked and rehearsed before operations commence.*

 ### 7.3.
 Assembly Points
-- **Primary Assembly Point:** At the base camp (marked on map).
+- **Primary Assembly Point:** At the base camp (Grid Reference: 43°49'13"N 18°21'42"E).
+This is the default gathering location after evacuation.
-- **Secondary Assembly Point:** At the ridge top (marked on map).
-Use this if the base camp is inaccessible.
+- **Secondary Assembly Point:** At the ridge top (Grid Reference: 43°49'25"N 18°22'05"E).
+Use this if the base camp is inaccessible or if the evacuation order specifies moving to higher ground.

+*Rendezvous points are the same as the assembly points.
+Personnel must proceed to the designated assembly point based on the route taken and instructions from the Team Leader.*

 ### 7.4.
 Communication During Evacuation
 - **Radio Call Sign:** “EVAC‑EVAC‑EVAC” repeated three times.